The rooster Personality

 Roosters are in big demand at parties.
-With a witty repartee and an ability to mix easily, they flirt shamelessly while reveling in the glow of the spot-light.
+With a witty repartee and an ability to easily mix, they flirt shamelessly while reveling in the glow of the spot-light.
 Concerned about how they are perceived by others, they are only happy if people are talking to or about them.

 Subscribing to the early bird maxim, roosters rise a little earlier than their competition and could even be accused of having their fingers in too many pies.
 The world is so fascinating to the rooster that settling down into any one career would be impossibly constricting.
-Unfortunately, their earning potential can suffer in a competitive world that rewards specialization.
-But roosters will succeed when they choose a career that presents a variety of challenges, such as medicine, publishing, journalism or acting.
+Unfortunately, their earning potential suffers in a competitive world that rewards specialization, but roosters succeed when they choose careers that present a variety of challenges, such as medicine, publishing, journalism or acting.

 As a salesperson, a rooster is without equal and can sell anything from real estate to used cars.
-A hard worker with a keen eye for detail, its creativity and dedication make it a wonderful employee.
-As a manager or business owner, however, a rooster is finicky and picky and tends to alienate subordinates with unrelenting enthusiasm.
-It is also not a particularly strong team player, and the perceived self-absorbed and sanctimonious attitude breeds resentment.
+A hard worker with a keen eye for detail, its creativity and dedication make it a wonderful employee, but as a manager or business owner, the finicky rooster tends to alienate subordinates with its unrelenting enthusiasm.
+It is also not a particularly strong team player, and its perceived self-absorbed and sanctimonious attitude breeds resentment.

 When you're the loudest rooster on the farm, you get attention.
 And no one crowed harder than PT Barnum who was the epitome of a rooster personality.